AATA-Dev/Spotify-Analysis-Proj/README.md

 # Spotify-Analysis-Proj
 ## Introduction

-This Spotify Analytics Data Engineering project utilizes AWS to build a robust data pipeline for analyzing user behavior, track performance, and artist metrics.
-Glue ETL handles data transformation, while Athena executes queries, and QuickSight provides real-time visualizations, offering insights into user interactions, track popularity, and album performance.
+This Spotify Analytics Data Engineering project aims to build a scalable data pipeline using AWS, designed to deliver detailed insights into user behaviour and artist performance.
+For example, Spotify’s product team can utilise this pipeline to analyse how users interact with specific tracks, playlists, and albums.
+By using AWS Glue ETL for efficient data transformation, Athena for querying, and QuickSight for real-time visualisations, the team can track song popularity, listening habits, and album trends.

+This system allows Spotify to monitor key metrics such as play count, skips, likes, and playlist additions, helping optimise recommendations and improve user retention.
+It also enables Spotify’s A&R and artist relations teams to provide artists with detailed analytics on their streaming performance, supporting the development of promotional strategies and boosting fan engagement.

 ## Architecture